raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 client into a slow lock-step.
-The server MUST act on messages in the order they are transmitted, but when responses to those messages become available out of order, the server SHOULD NOT delay sending available responses in order to respond in order.
+The server MUST act on messages in the order they are transmitted, but when responses to those messages become available out of order, the server SHOULD NOT delay sending available responses to respond in order.
-<xref target="RFC7788"> section 3.3 specifies this in more detail.
+{{?RFC7788}} section 3.3 specifies this in more detail.

 ## DSO Session Timeouts {#sessiontimeouts}